ttr3dp/fend/README.md

 ### External validation

-With `external_validation` plugin param validations can be delegated to class/object that responds to `call` and returns error messages.
+With `external_validation` plugin param validations can be delegated to a class/object that responds to `call` and returns error messages.

 ```ruby